Family Christian Counseling Center

 Why Christian Counseling?

 Why wait?
 If something is bothering you and causing distress, seek help.
 Seeing a counselor does not mean that you are crazy or that you cannot handle your problems.
 Being able to discuss the situation with someone with a different perspective may be just the help you need.
 Many people have situations in life that cause stress and sleepless nights, yet they continually try to ignore the symptoms and hope things will somehow get resolved.
 What usually happens is that things can and often do get worse.
-If you feel that there is a situation in your life that you are not handling as well as you would like, contact us so we can help.
+If you feel that there is a situation in your life that you are not handling as well as you would like, contact us so that we can help.

 I'm worried that my child will be reluctant to go off with a counselor without me.
 What should I do?

-When your child comes to play therapy for the first time, the counselor will greet your child in the waiting room and invite them to come to the playroom to play.
+When your child comes to play therapy for the first time, we will greet your child in the waiting room and invite them to come to the playroom to play.
 Some children will come willingly while others will hold back and refuse to leave their parent/guardian.
 Our policy is not to traumatize children, but to make them feel comfortable.
-We will then invite the parent into the playroom with us for the first few minutes.
+We might then invite the parent into the playroom with us for the first few minutes.
 When the child begins to relax and play with the toys, the parent can usually leave the playroom.